jdugan6240/kak-bundle/README.md

 - `bundle_path` &mdash; This dictates the directory **kak-bundle** installs plugins to.
 This is `%val{config}/bundle` by default.
 - `bundle_parallel` &mdash; `4` by default, this determines how many parallel install/update jobs `bundle-install` can spawn; set to 1 to disable parallelism.
 - `bundle_git_clone_opts` &mdash; This determines the options `bundle-install` passes to the `git clone` command to install and update plugins.
-By default, this is `'--single-branch --no-tags --depth=1'`.
+By default, this is `'--single-branch --depth=1'`.

 In addition, **kak-bundle** provides some user-defined hooks to further customize how **kak-bundle** works.
 None are defined by default.
 They are: